 Josephine Murphy is a highly valued member of the Mackay Hearing team and has profound hearing loss.
-Josephine is passionate about raising awareness on hearing health.
-Josephine is keen to share her personal experiences and insights on the challenges of communicating with a hearing loss.
+Jo is passionate about raising awareness on hearing health.
+Jo is keen to share her personal experiences and insights on the challenges of communicating with a hearing loss.

 Hearing with my eyes